openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

 ### Concept Description.

-* A clear and concise description of the concept, as agreed upon by the members of the organization or the most commonly referenced source.
+* A clear and concise description of the concept, as agreed upon by the organization's members or the most commonly referenced source.

 ## Available operations for Concepts